nicksherefkin/slingshotdiviningrod/Pages/About.md

 ## Blogging inspirations (ordered by 2nd letter of first name/word):

-- [Haley Nahman](https://haleynahman.substack.com) puts her fingers on a pulse of American culture and shares the beat with humor and thoughtfulness.
+- [Haley Nahman](https://haleynahman.substack.com) puts her finger on a pulse of American culture and shares the beat with humor and thoughtfulness.
 - [Jason Kottke](https://kottke.org/) host a venerable, internet dreamcatcher of a blog.
 - [Kieran Healy](https://kieranhealy.org/blog/) plays with sociological ideas.
 He also shares and explains handy little bits of R code that can be particularly useful for data wranglers.
 - [Mike Rugnetta](https://rugnetta.com) is my internet intellectual idol.
 He produces prolifically, I consume consummately, and I am never disappointed.